The top 6 reasons you may have a stuffy nose at night

 Feel like you have a stuffy nose coming on, even more so at night?
-Chances are, if you’ve got congestion, you’re probably thinking — it’s got to be a cold!
-And yes, an infection like a cold is a big stuffy nose culprit — you’re not incorrect.
+Chances are, if you’ve got nasal congestion, you’re probably thinking — it’s got to be a cold!
+And yes, an infection like a cold is a big stuffy nose culprit — you᾿re not incorrect.
 But turns out, there are a number of other issues that can cause your nose to feel all blocked up.
 Here, the top reasons why you could have a stuffy nose (other than the common cold!).

 You probably know stress can affect your health and may even lead to headaches, muscle tension, sleep troubles, and an upset stomach.
 But did you know stress can also give you a stuffy nose?
 Yep, that’s right.
-Both emotional and physical stress may trigger congestion.
+Both emotional and physical stress may trigger nasal congestion.
 If you’re dealing with stress (and a stuffy nose), try rhythmic breathing: Take a deep breath in for five counts, then a deep breath out for another five.
 Continue until you feel relaxation set in.

-4. Certain Drugs
+4. Certain drugs

-There’s a whole list of drugs that can cause nonallergic sinusitis (aka a stuffy nose that’s not caused by allergies).
+There’s a whole list of drugs that can cause nonallergic rhinitis (aka a stuffy nose that’s not caused by allergies).
 Common stuffy nose-inducing culprits include anti-inflammatory drugs (like ibuprofen and aspirin), beta-blockers, sedatives, antidepressants, and erectile dysfunction medication.

-5. Deviated Septum
+5. Deviated septum

 Look in the mirror and check out your nose — is that thin wall between your two nasal passages straight or crooked?
-If it’s displaced to one side, you could have a deviated septum, which can block breathing on one side of your nose and thus make you stuffy.
+If it’s displaced to one side, you could have a deviated septum, which can block breathing on one side of your nose and thus make you feel stuffy.
 Also, if you have a cold, you may notice it’s even more difficult to breathe — which is a bummer when you’re already feeling crummy!

 If you’re frustrated about your stuffy nose, remember that there are solutions — because no one should have to suffer, especially if it’s affecting your sleep!